richtastic/ff/src/3DR/wiki/app.md

-- how to decide if a dense recron is good / bad ?
+- how to decide if a dense recon is good / bad ?
 	- avg reprojection error ...

 - test in pipeline process